 - Create the template for all message formats

 - Save the template for future use, apply the changes to your signature rule, and close the editor

 Open the Administration Panel, select a signature/disclaimer adding rule (or create a new one) and go to the Actions tab.
 In the List of actions section, select (or add) one of the following actions:

 and then click Edit (Fig. 1.) to open the editor.

-The program launches with the Signature template library (Fig. 3.).
+The program launches with the Template library (Fig. 2.).
 You can select a signature template from the collection of built-in templates or from your own templates (if you created them).
 Click a template you want to use.
-In this guide, we show how to compose a signature based on a predefined template, but if you prefer to create a template from scratch, skip the template selection and close the window to open the signature template editor.
-Learn more about managing signature templates
+In this guide, we show how to compose a signature based on a predefined template, but if you prefer to create a template from scratch, skip the template selection and close the window to open the template editor.
+Learn more about managing templates

 Now it's time to edit your template.
 Select (click) any part of the template and use commands on the ribbon to customize it.
 The ribbon changes depending on your selection.
 For example, if your template contains a table, and you click anywhere inside it, an additional Table tab appears, where you can change the table's appearance.